tionx3na/chaintel/README.md

-# chaintel
+# ChainTel
-Crypto on-chain data aggregator
+An android application for crypto on-chain data.